hujanais/speedtest-dotnetcore/README.md

     - Download and flash Raspbian Buster using Balena Etcher on a SD card to be used by the PI.
     - At this point, you should be able to boot up the PI and I just connected the PI to my TV using an HDMI cable.
 Do the basic Wifi and localization setup.
     - Go to the terminal and type sudo raspi-config.
 Enable SSH so that you can telnet/putty to it remotely.
+    - It is extremely helpful to be able to access the folders on the PI from another computer.  https://pimylifeup.com/raspberry-pi-samba/
     - Reboot the PI and now you can disconnect all all the cables and run it completely headless.
     - I use Putty to remote to the PI.
 First job is to update the NodeJS.sudo -s curl -sL https://deb.nodesource.com/setup_12.x | bash
     - apt-get install -y nodejs